bitovi/github-actions-gcp-bucket/ReadMe.md

 ## Configuration

-### Create and Upload

-To install this Action, ceate a workflow in your repos's `.github/workflows` folder:

 You must set three environment variables/secrets:

 - `GOOGLE_CREDENTIALS`: set as a `secret`.
 This is the JSON file exported as a credential from your Google Cloud account.
 - `BUCKET_NAME`: set as a `variable`, or set statically in your workflow file.
 - `FILE_NAME`: set as a `variable`, or set statically in your workflow file.
 Supports wildcards.

+To install this Action, ceate new workflow files in your repos's `.github/workflows` folder:

+### Create and Upload (overwrite)

+`.github/workflows/deploy.yaml`
 ```yaml
 name: GCP Bucket Deploy
 on: workflow_dispatch       # set the triggers to your liking